Uniqlo ad sparks protest, parody as S.Korea-Japan dispute flares

 Instead of a literal translation of that line, the commercial which aired in South Korea carried subtitles saying: "Gosh!
 How can I remember something that goes back 80 years?"

-In the parody video, a South Korean history major college student Yoon Dong-hyun stands with Yang Geum-deok, a 90-year-old woman who had been a forced labourer for Japan's Mitsubishi during World War Two.
+In the parody video, a South Korean history major college student Youn Dong-hyeun stands with Yang Geum-deok, a 90-year-old woman who had been a forced labourer for Japan's Mitsubishi during World War Two.

-Yoon asks how hard it was for Yang when she was young.
+Youn asks how hard it was for Yang when she was young.
 "It is impossible to ever forget that awfully painful memory," she replies.
-Yoon has now posted the video with subtitles in English and Japanese.
+Youn has now posted the video with subtitles in English and Japanese.

 South Korea and Japan share a bitter history dating to the Japanese colonisation of the Korean peninsula from 1910 to 1945, including the use of comfort women, a euphemism for girls and women, many of them Korean, forced to work in its wartime brothels.